amranhossain63/Coursera_Capstone/README.md

 ## Data Preparation:
 The original data are not ready for our desired model.
 We have to prepare the data set to build a perfect model.
 We have to drop some non-relevant columns, which will not be useful to model.
 We will drop some null values as missing data  info.
 We update some missing/null value with the expected value.
 We replace the value with meaningful value.
 We will update date time as week of day.
 Time as a busy rush .

+## Modeling:

+I have used watson studio, Github as a repository and running Jupyter Notebook to preprocess data and build Machine Learning models.
+Regarding coding, I have used Python and some popular packages such as Pandas, NumPy and Sklearn.
+Once I have load data into Pandas Dataframe, used ‘dtypes’ attribute to check the feature names and their data types.
+Then I have selected the most important features to predict the severity of accidents in Seattle.
+Among all the features, the following features have the most influence in the accuracy of the predictions:
+“WEATHER”,
+“ROADCOND”,
+“LIGHTCOND”
+As  mentioned earlier, “SEVERITYCODE” is the target variable.
+I have run a value count on road (‘ROADCOND’) and weather condition (‘WEATHER’) to get ideas of the different road and weather conditions.
+I also have run a value count on light conditions (’LIGHTCOND’), to see the breakdowns of accidents occurring during the different light conditions.